 We study the role of financial frictions and balance-sheet effects in accounting for the dynamics of aggregate exports in large devaluations.
-We investigate a small open economy with heterogeneous firms, where firms face financing constraints and debt can be denominated in foreign units.
-We find that these channels can explain only a small fraction of the dynamics of exports observed in the data.
-While these frictions distort production and investment decisions, they affect exports significantly less since firms reallocate sales across markets in response to real exchange rate changes.
-We document the importance of this mechanism using plant-level data.
+We investigate a small open economy with heterogeneous firms and endogenous export decisions in which firms face financing constraints and debt can be denominated in foreign units.
+Despite the negative impact of these channels on capital accumulation and output at the firm-level, we find that they only explain a modest fraction of the gradual increase of exports observed in these episodes.
+Exports increase since financially-constrained exporters are able to reallocate sales across markets.
+We show analytically the role of this mechanism on exports adjustment and document its importance using plant-level data.